LMS Jubilee Class: Performance

-These locomotives had a bit of a mixed reception during their early working days, but while their reputation did improve over time, they didn't reach the same amount of praise as the Black 5 locomotives.
+These locomotives had something of a mixed reception during their early working days, but while their reputation did improve over time, they did not obtain the same amount of praise as the Black 5 locomotives.
 When the first members were built, the original 113 batch of engines to be precise, engine crews said that they were often disappointing.
 Crews often said that they were poor steamers and that the older locomotives that would be eventually replaced by them often performed better.
 However, once the problem with these engines was found and fixed after several extensive trials took place (the problem being that the diameter of the blast pipe was too large for the engines to make proper steam), the Jubilees went from being a theoretical success to an actual success thanks to some modifications.

 Withdrawal

-No. 45637 Windward Islands was destroyed in a severe accident in 1952, making it the first Jubilee engine to be scrapped.
+No. 45637 Windward Islands was destroyed in the Harrow and Wealdstone accident in 1952, making it the first Jubilee engine to be scrapped.
 The remaining 188 locomotives were withdrawn between 1960 and 1967.
 The first of the standard withdrawals being 45609 Gilbert and Ellice Islands in September 1960 and the last engine to be withdrawn was No. 45562 Alberta from Leeds Holbeck shed (20A) on 4 November 1967.
 They were the last express engines from the Big Four days still in service.